-Brands with multiple corporate stores, franchisees, or service areas have unique challenges and needs when it comes to their local SEO strategy.
-The sheer volume of local listings, reviews, and customer data inherent to multi-location marketing can quickly derail your efforts at the local level, if not managed properly.
+Brands with multiple corporate stores, franchisees, or service areas have unique challenges and needs when it comes to their local SEO (search engine optimization) strategy.
+The sheer volume of local business listings, reviews, and customer data inherent to multi-location marketing can quickly derail your efforts at the local level, if not managed properly.
 Enterprise local SEO is an area you cannot afford to make missteps.
 According to Google, 78% of shoppers use search before visiting a store—and 8 out of 10 use Google to search.
-That’s where we come in, to surface the most common Local SEO FAQs we’ve heard and our answers to these questions.
+That’s where we come in, to surface the most common Local SEO FAQs we’ve heard and SEO experts’ answers to these questions.

-In this post, Sr. SEO Strategist Chad Klingensmith responds to just a few of the more frequently asked questions that enterprise marketers have asked of our local search experts, to help your brand win at the local level in all of your markets.
+In this post, Sr. SEO Strategist Chad Klingensmith responds to just a few of the more frequently asked questions that enterprise marketers have asked of our local SEO professionals, to help your brand win at the local level in all of your markets.

 What is unique about multi-location SEO?

-Enterprise brands with hundreds or thousands of locations most likely have an excellent SEO team, either in-house or agency-based, at the national/international level.
+Enterprise brands with hundreds or thousands of business locations most likely have an excellent SEO team, either in-house or agency-based, at the national/international level.
 However, it is the brand’s local assets that drive 85% of consumer interactions.
-While there is some trickle-down benefit of a strong brand presence to the local level, it really takes a concerted local SEO effort to achieve search visibility and conversions from search to in-store traffic for each location.
+While there is some trickle-down benefit of a strong brand presence to the local level, it really takes a concerted local SEO effort to achieve improved search rankings and conversions from search to in-store traffic for each physical location.